GDPR Compliance Checklist: How to Become Compliant

 • Accountability: Keep records and establish measures to prove data processes are compliant.

-What Are the Penalties for GDPR Non-Compliance?
+What are the Penalties for GDPR Non-Compliance?

 GDPR non-compliant organizations can face sanctions and fines.
 The EU sets financial penalties in proportion to the extent of data misuse.
 In extreme cases, fines can reach €20 million, or 4% of the firm’s worldwide annual revenue from the last fiscal year, whichever amount is higher.